 - “Camp Lookinback” summer camp

 - Other miscellaneous events and services.

-We have also recently been involved in saving two historical houses in the city of Beaumont that were slated for demolition.
+We have also been involved in saving two historical houses in the city of Beaumont that were slated for demolition and are involved in the efforts to save the Tyrrell Park Recreation Building.
 The Beaumont Heritage Society will continue to work to be a strong voice for preservation of the community and a resource for historical education.